Kenneth Paal

-Kenneth Immanuël Paal (born 24 June 1997) is a professional footballer who plays as a left back who currently plays for Antalyaspor in the Süper Lig and the Suriname national football team.
+Kenneth Immanuël Paal (born 24 June 1997) is a professional footballer who plays as a left back for Antalyaspor in the Süper Lig and the Suriname national team.
 Born in the Netherlands, Paal represented them at U17 level before switching to Suriname at senior level.

 Club career

 Paal made his professional debut for Jong PSV playing in the Eerste Divisie, the 2nd tier of professional football in the Netherlands, on 9 August 2014 against Achilles '29.
 He started in the first eleven at the first fixture of the 2014–15 season.

+PEC Zwolle

 In June 2018, Paal joined PEC Zwolle on loan for the 2018–19 season with the club holding the option to buy.
 In May 2019, he signed a three-year contract with the club.

 Queens Park Rangers

 On 19 June 2022, Paal joined Championship club Queens Park Rangers on a three-year contract following the mutual termination of his contract with PEC Zwolle.
-He scored his first goal for QPR in a 3-0 win against Cardiff City on 19 October 2022.
+He scored his first goal for QPR in a 3–0 win against Cardiff City on 19 October 2022.

 He departed the club upon the expiration of his contract at the end of the 2024–25 season.